Locally normal subgroups of totally disconnected groups. Part I: General theory

 \begin{thmintro}[See \S~\ref{subsec:refine}] Let $G$ be a first-countable \tdlc group.
 Then there is a natural bijection between the elements of $\lnorm(G)$ that are fixed by the action of $G$, and refinements of the topology of $G$ that are locally compact and compatible with the group structure. \end{thmintro}

-In the case that $G$ satisfies one of the hypotheses of Theorem~\ref{intro:boolean} and additionally acts faithfully on the associated Boolean algebra, we obtain a topological rigidity result (of a similar kind to results for semisimple Lie groups over real and $p$-adic fields given in \cite{Kra} and \cite{McC}).
+When $G$ is faithful weakly decomposable, we obtain a topological rigidity result of a similar kind to those for semisimple Lie groups over real and $p$-adic fields given in \cite{Kra} and \cite{McC}.

-\begin{thmintro}[See Theorem~\ref{refpropcent}] Let $G$ be a second-countable \tdlc group with trivial quasi-centre.
-Make one of the following hypotheses: \begin{enumerate}[(a)] \item $G$ acts faithfully on $\ldlat(G)$. \item $G$ has no non-trivial abelian locally normal subgroups and $G$ acts faithfully on $\lcent(G)$.\end{enumerate} Then the topology of $G$ is the coarsest group topology on $G$ that forms a Baire space.
+\begin{thmintro}[See Theorem~\ref{refpropcent}] Let $G$ be a second-countable \tdlc group with trivial quasi-centre, and suppose that $G$ is faithful weakly decomposable.
+Then the topology of $G$ is the coarsest group topology on $G$ for which it is a Baire space.
 In particular, it is preserved by every automorphism of $G$ as an abstract group.
 Consequently, the topology of $G$ is the unique $\sigma$-compact locally compact group topology on $G$, and the set of all locally compact group topologies of $G$ is in natural bijection with the set of fixed points of $G$ acting on $\lnorm(G)$ by conjugation. \end{thmintro}